Etaash-mathamsetty/Proton/docs/EM-ADDITIONS.md

     - Ensure you have the correct mesa version and pass in the correct env variables.
 Look here for more info: https://github.com/Etaash-mathamsetty/wine-builds/releases/tag/fsr4.
 This will support RDNA3 and RDNA4 without any other steps.
     - You can use optiscaler to replace DLSS with FSR4 as well just like it does on Windows.
     - RDNA2/1 requires this layer: https://github.com/doitsujin/coopmat-layer.
 Keep in mind the performance will be absolutely terrible :)

+## Notes

+- Use UMU to run this Proton outside of Steam
+- If something that uses electron/CEF doesn't work with winewayland try `--in-process-gpu`

 Have fun gaming!